maxstrome/maxstrome.github.io/index.md

 # Resume Overview
+## Current Status
+I am pursuing a Master of Science in Computer Science at Columbia University with a focus in machine learning.
+This Master’s program is part time and online, allowing me to work concurrently.
 ## Education
 ### Columbia University, SEAS
  - Master of Science in Computer Science, September 2020 – present